Voice Connections

 FieldTypeDescription

-type 1stringThe type of media stream to send
+typestringThe type of media stream to send

-ridstringThe RTP stream ID
+ridstringThe RTP stream ID, conventionally the stringified quality

 quality?integerThe media quality to send (0-100, default 0)